sethtroisi/OEIS/A217259/README.md

 `primesieve` provides a near instant verification of prime count and dist=2 count.

-`verify` can verify all the prime distance counts.
+`verify.py` can verify all the prime distance counts.

 ### Misc